Orange-OpenSource/uuv/packages/docs/docs/00-intro.md

   - *[Playwright](https://playwright.dev/)*

 ## The benefits

 - If used correctly, integrates accessibility from the development stage
 - A living documentation is possible because we propose an unified language for developers and non-developers with a [rich dictionary](category/step-definition) of ready-to-use sentences
 - [@uuv/assistant](tools/uuv-assistant) that facilitates the writing of tests by suggesting the most accessible sentences
+- [JetBrains Plugin](tools/uuv-jetbrains-plugin) that helps you to write and execute your UUV E2E tests from JetBrains IDEs
 - Integrates several runtime engines: Cypress / Playwright
 - User friendly and standardized execution report